ZobayerAkib/smart-article-analyzer/README.md

-# 🚀 AI-Powered Article Insight Engine
+# 🚀 S mart Article Analyzer

 Convert any article URL into AI-generated summaries and insights, delivered directly to your email — fully automated using **FastAPI + n8n + OpenAI**.